ASE A1 Engine Repair Practice Test

 9.

 Answer A is wrong.
 The turbocharger wastegate controls the turbocharger's output.
-It opens to divert exhaust away from the turbine wheel, depriving it of its source of energy.
+It opens to divert exhaust from the turbine wheel, depriving it of pressure.

 Answer B is wrong.
 A vacuum leak in the intake manifold results in a lean air-fuel ratio.

 Answer C is correct.
-The boost sensor is indicating an overboost condition.
-A stuck closed wastegate, faulty control valve solenoid, or line all result in an overboost condition.
+A faulty boost sensor, a stuck closed wastegate, or a defective control valve solenoid cause excessive boost pressure.
 Without this necessary reduction in output, excessive manifold and cylinder pressures could damage vital engine components.

 10. Technician A says worn valve guides result in excessive oil consumption.
 Technician B says aluminum heads have valve guide inserts.
 Who is correct?